wongxingjun/LXCManager/README.md

 ##Tips:
 This is a simple system to manage LXCs in a server.
 I ran it successfully on my PC with Ubuntu 12.04.
 Due to some bugs in LXC(v1.0.0-alpha) and uncomplete suportting provided by libvirt towards LXC, some advanced functions are not implemented perfectly, such as vCPU number limit and memory limit.

+##TODOs:
+This system is just a demo and a more advanced one will come soon.